davedx/swarm/README.md

 	node_modules/jasmine-node/bin/jasmine-node tests/zombie.spec.js

-Hopefully this will get better.
+Test authoring and configuration will improve.
 An intelligent front-end for writing tests that can be used easily by stakeholders would be great, hey?

 [1] https://github.com/mhevery/jasmine-node